Tamaqua (Lenape chief): Later life and death

 As of 1761, Tamaqua was living in Tuscarawas.
-James Kenny, a Quaker frontiersman who was hired by Israel Pemberton Jr. to bring supplies to the Lenape and Shawnee Indians in western Pennsylvania, describes him as "a steady, quiet, middle-aged man of a cheerfull disposition but low stature."
+James Kenny, a Quaker frontiersman who was hired by Israel Pemberton Jr. to bring supplies to the Lenape and Shawnee in western Pennsylvania, describes him as "a steady, quiet, middle-aged man of a cheerfull disposition but low stature."
 He also reports that Tamaqua was drinking heavily.
 In 1761 Kenny wrote in his journal: "[I] receiv'd a Letter from Frederick Post dated ye 27th [July] at Tuscorawas Town, in which he informs me that...he was in fear some time ago when ye Beaver took Six Ceggs Rum there & they were Drunke Six Days."
 In September he writes that "[The] Beaver's family gets Rum at this place frequently & carries home by which ye Indians frequently get Drunk pawning their Clothes Wampum & all they have for it."
 In March, 1762, he writes: "The Beaver is returned & seems unwell & not so Cheerful as befor they went down, they seem half Snow'd with Rum."

 Sources differ on the date of Tamaqua's death.
 One source states that he died in 1769 in Gekelemukpechunk, near present-day Newcomerstown, Ohio.

 Christopher Gist states that "he died about 1770, on the Muskingum, where the Moravian town of Gnadenhutten was built about two years afterwards."